 Nuremberg Palace of Justice, Nuremberg (must see)

-The Nuremberg Palace of Justice (German Justizpalast) is a building complex in Nuremberg.
-It was constructed from 1909 to 1916 and houses the appellate court (Oberlandesgericht), the regional court (Landgericht), the local court (Amtsgericht) and the public prosecutor's office (Staatsanwaltschaft).
-The Nuremberg Trials Memorial (Memorium Nürnberger Prozesse) is located on the top floor of the courthouse.
+The Palace of Justice in Nuremberg is a significant building complex constructed between 1909 and 1916.
+It encompasses various judicial bodies including the appellate court (Oberlandesgericht), the regional court (Landgericht), the local court (Amtsgericht), and the public prosecutor's office (Staatsanwaltschaft).
+The complex is notably home to the Nuremberg Trials Memorial (Memorium Nürnberger Prozesse) situated on the top floor of the courthouse.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Nuremberg.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.